kunhwiko/concepts/networks.md

 ##### Getting Started with Security
 ```
-Man-in-the-Middle(MITM) Attack : malicious activity to intercept or alter IP packets in an HTTP connection
+Man-in-the-Middle(MITM) Attack: malicious activity to intercept or alter IP packets in an HTTP connection

 Symmetric Encryption
   1) uses a single key to encrypt/decrypt data and is faster